henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 ### Controlling traffic to production and canary releases

-Lets send 100% of the traffic to `prod` pods in `cluster-1`.
+Lets send 100% of the traffic to `prod` pods in `gke-west`.
 Istio uses `RouteRules` based on a match criteria and `weights` to route traffic to multiple deployments under one service.
 Match criteria can be based on `labels` like `"stack": "canary"` or `"stack": "prod"`, or it can be based on HTTP Header info (for example, specific users or type of browsers etc).
 For this workshop, you use `labels` to match traffic for `canary` and `prod` and `weights` to determine how much traffic to send for each deployment.
 ```
 cd ~/advanced-kubernetes-bootcamp/module-2/lb
-kubectx cluster-1
+kubectx gke-west
 kubectl apply -f myapp-rr-100p.yaml
 ```
 Inspect the `RouteRule`